 What Happens if You Get Something Stuck in Your Eye?

-In many cases, your eye will water from the irritation caused by the foreign object.
-This usually washes away whatever it is.
 Unless you have a problem with tears or lubrication, your eyes are designed to wash away foreign matter and deal with occasional debris.

-Read More: How to Improve Your Eyesight
+How to Flush Your Eye

 Dangers of Getting Something Stuck in Your Eye